TBosak/game-template/README.md

 * Need to hide Electron toolbar, or bind to a boolean for end-user(developer).

-* Need to turn template into an installable package.
+* Need to turn template into an installable Angular schematics package.

 * Add implementation example images and videos to README